~ Prequal ~

 Chapter 10

-Snape hurriedly pushed passed any Death Eaters in his way as he ascended up the dank winding stairs that lead to the chamber that Lord Voldermort was residing in at the top of the castles main tower.
+Snape hurriedly pushed passed any Death Eaters in his way as he ascended the dank winding stairs leading to the chamber Lord Voldermort resided in at the top of the castles main tower.
 He wasn't in control of his breathing and he was dizzy with it, if he was in a sounder mind he would reconsider his actions to be too dangerous but what he had just heard from Lucius Malfoy had alarmed him to the point of deliriousness.

-"Severus, your visit is unannounced; do you have more information for me?"
-Voldermort was sitting on a throne-like chair that faced a window to the west, taking in the view for miles around.
+"Severus, your visit is unannounced.
+Do you have more information for me?"
+Voldermort was sitting on a throne like chair that faced a window to the west, taking in a view for miles around.

 "No my Lord" he walked into Voldermort's line of sight but kept as much distance as possible.

 "So why do you feel you can disturb me?"
-His eyes near slits, his lips curled displaying his nasty yellow teeth.
+His eyes near slits, his lips curled displaying his pointed teeth

 "Yes, you have done well, we have narrowed it down to two boys, I trust Malfoy has told you it's the Potters?"
 Voldermort grinned with sickening vindictiveness "All we need now is a little time to locate them, but I have people working on that"

-For one moment there seemed a shadow of hope "But it might be the. the other boy you mentioned, maybe it isn't the P-Potters" The words stumbled awkwardly from Snape's lips in almost a whisper, like someone else was saying them.
+For one moment there seemed a shadow of hope "But it might be the other boy you mentioned, maybe it isn't the Potters" The words stumbled awkwardly from Snapes lips in almost a whisper, like someone else was saying them.

 "Are you questioning my instincts Snape?"
-The Dark Lords voice was sharp with his short temper.
+Each word was sharp with his short temper.

-"No sir - no master" Snape fell away, bowing with subservience; he could see Voldermort was getting increasingly irritated and yet he carried on unable to stop himself.
+"No sir - no master" Snape fell away, bowing with subservience, he could see The Dark Lord was getting increasingly irritated and yet he carried on unable to stop himself

 "So now you are telling me what I can or can't do!"
-The Dark Lord screeched as he got out of his chair and walked directly at Snape.
+Voldermort got out of the chair and walked directly at him

-"No never, Lord ..please .."
-Snape knelt at Voldermort's feet "spare her - I beg you!
-Kill the others but Master - please - please not her"
+"No never, Lord -please.."
+Snape knelt at Voldermort's feet "spare her, I beg you kill the others but Master please not her"

-Snape stumbled painfully to his feet, "I shall hear no more of this do you understand?"
-Voldermort hissed "One more word and I'll have the Imperius Curse make you do it for me"
+Snape stumbled painfully to his feet, Voldermort jabbed his wand into his chest "I shall hear no more of this do you understand?"
+He hissed "One more word and I'll have the Imperius Curse make you do it for me"

-"No - no sir!"
+"No sir!"
 He would die before he would let that happen.

-Voldermort turned his back and Snape cowered into the corner of the room.
-The Dark Lord stood motionless for a few moments and Snape stared at the back of his head, desperately trying to read his thoughts, change his mind.
+Voldermort turned his back and Snape coward into the shadows.
+The Dark Lord stood motionless for a few moments and Snape stared at the back of his head, desperately wishing he could read his mind, change his thoughts.

 "This is what I will do for you Severus" Snape's black eyes lit up "Firstly I will not kill you, even though I should for your impertinence, if you hadn't had been so valuable to me recently, then I would make no qualm of it.
 But I will also give you the pick of any of the female Death Eaters, pureblood, wealthy, anyone you choose and they will be yours.
 I have showed you great leniency tonight, like I have shown no other.
 Work these childish ways out of your system and do not insult me again."

-"T-Thank you Master" Snape quickly supplied it, bowing low to hide his emotions.
+"Thank you Master" Snape quickly supplied it, bowing low to hide his tears

-"Yes my Lord" Hands holding his ribs, back hunched, head low, daring to look only at the ground in front of him.
+"Yes my Lord" He said, his hands holding his ribs, back hunched, head low, daring to look only at the ground in front of him.

-He hid in the shadows of the dark corridor outside of Voldermort's chamber, gathering himself, suppressing his emotions for the long walk down, through the various gatherings of fellow Death Eaters he would have to encounter.
-Whether it was a sudden moment of clarity or whether they'd finally killed that Aura they'd been torturing, Snape smelt the stench of the hot thick air all around him.
+He hid in the dark recess of the corridor outside of the Voldermorts chamber, gathering himself, suppressing his emotions for the long walk down, through the various gatherings of fellow Death Eaters he would have to encounter.
+Whether it was a sudden moment of clarity or whether they'd finally killed that Auror they'd been torturing, Snape smelt the stench of the hot thick air all around him.
 He had to get out, into the open.

-He walked slowly but directly towards the main gates, nonchalantly acknowledging anyone who spoke to him, but his stride did not break.
-As soon as he was clear of the castle, he turned to the East, walking into a cold wind and the barren wilderness.
-He wished this wind would cut through him and blow away the guilt clinging to his insides.
+We walked slowly but directly towards the main gates, nonchalantly acknowledging anyone who spoke to him, but his stride did not break.
+As soon as he was clear of the castle, he turned to the East, walking into a sharp wind, into the baron wilderness.
+He wanted the wind to cut through him and blow away the guilt clinging to his insides.

 It was over, there was nothing he could do and it was his entire fault.
 He'd got Lily killed.
 Someone was going to die, he knew that when he relayed what he had heard of the prophecy, but people died all the time, he never considered who, he hadn't thought to care.
 His thoughts had been consumed with politics and loyalty to The Dark Lord.
-Politics between Death Eater rivalries, politics of the pure blood wizard that right now weighed too ironic.
+Politics between Death Eater rivalry, politics of pure blood wizards that was just too ironic; he was a half blood, so was The Dark Lord.

 He couldn't reconcile that this was it.
 There must be something he could do?
 Something to reverse what he had done.
 If he knew where she lived he could rescue her.